elsampsa/valkka-core/README.md

 We're currently at alpha

-### Latest version is 0.13.2
+### Latest version is 0.13.3
+- Yet another fix for Axis cameras
+- Low-quality camera firmware (like the one in Axis), that doesn't use the RTCP packets to synchronize with the client, requires constant dummy communication "pings" to the camera.
+We're using the ```GET_PARAMETER``` RTSP call.
+- Axis cameras do not send repeated SPS & PPS packets before keyframes, so libValkka's streaming pipeline now also does that

+### Older versions

+0.13.2 Version
 - Extracting SPS & PPS packets from RTSP negotiation was disabled..!
 - Now it's on, so cameras that don't send them explicitly (like Axis) should work

-### Older versions

 0.13.1 Version
 - Matroska export from ValkkaFS, etc.